-Here we had the chance to visit the Saumen de Vauclouse, a stunning 650 square meters and nine rooms estate, featuring an incredible linear pool and a timeless cypresses-bordered access way.
+Here we had the chance to visit a property at Saumane-de-Vauclouse.
+It’s a stunning 650 square meters and nine rooms estate, featuring an incredible linear pool and a timeless cypresses-bordered access way.

-After a relaxing French barbecue under the warm sun and the exploration of the entire building, we moved to La Chapelle-du-Châtelard where we reached our overnight stay: The Château des Creusettes.
+After a relaxing French barbecue under the warm sun and the exploration of the entire house and gardens, we moved to La Chapelle-du-Châtelard where we reached our overnight stay: The Château des Creusettes.

 This castle, built in 1860 by the Lyon entrepreneur Alfonse Clément-Desormes, is located in the Dombes, halfway between Lyon and Geneva.
 The red brick house with its glazed tile roof has been completely renovated to its former glory; its gardens lay by the river Chalaronne and today boasts 13 luxurious rooms, 3 salons and kitchens.

 A black-tie dinner and after dinner drinks amused all guests until late night.